-Students following the Reading Specialist track of the Individualized Degree Program, who are seeking the Reading Specialist addon endorsement from the Virginia Department of Education, are required to have a master's degree, a minimum of 3 years of
+Students following the Reading Specialist track of the Individualized Degree Program, who are seeking the Reading Specialist addon endorsement from the Virginia Department of Education, are required to have a master's degree, a minimum of 3 years of teaching reading experience, and a current teaching license.
+A submitted copy of the current teaching license is required along with the admissions application.
+Candidates for this endorsement are also required to take and pass the Virginia Reading Assessment for Reading Specialists prior to receiving the degree and being recommended for licensure/endorsement.

 Teaching/Cross-Cultural

-EDCS 532 Assessing & Teaching Language Arts
+0' EDCS 532 Assessing & Teaching I Language Arts 3

-EFND 506 Classroom Management & Instructional Strategies 4

-EMTP 502 Teaching, Thinking & Learning

-EMEP 503 Curriculum Design, Instructional Strategies & Assessment Techniques

-ILDR courses from the School of Divinity nin

-Teaching English to Speakers of Other Languages

-ETSL 505 Serving English Language Learners in K-12 Classrooms

-ETSL 510 Linguistics

-ETSL 525 Language Teaching Approaches and Practices

-ETSL 560 First & Second Language Acquisition

-ETSL 560 First & Second Language Acquisition

-ETSL 540 Multi-Cultural Education

-(IDP students may choose no more than 9 credits from the TESOL program.)

-Technology & Research

-EADM 515 Research Design

-EADM 532 Supervision of Instructional Use of Technology
+EFND 506 Classroom Management & Instructional Strategies EMTP 502 Teaching, Thinking & Learning EMEP 503 Curriculum Design, Instructional Strategies & Assessment Techniques ILDR courses from the School of Divinity 2 Teaching English to Speakers of Other Languages ETSL 505 Serving English Language Learners in K-12 Classrooms 3 ETSL 510 Linguistics 3 ETSL 525 Language Teaching Approaches and Practices 3 ETSL 560 First & Second Language Acquisition ETSL 570 Teaching Reading ETSL 540 Multi-Cultural Education 3 ETSL 570 Teaching Reading 3 ETSL 540 Multi-Cultural Education 3 (IDP students may choose no more than 9 credits from the TESOL program.)
+Technology & Research EADM 515 Research Design 3 EADM 532 Technology for Administrators 3